sleeping126/alex/contents/user-manual/README.md

 :       Uses the W-Method introduced in "Testing software design modeled by finite state machines" by T.S.
 Chow.
         This method can be restricted with a maximum depth.

-In order to simplify the modeling phase, only the learning alphabet and the reset symbol has to be chosen.
+In order to simplify the modeling phase, only the alphabet and the reset symbol has to be chosen.
 As default, the TTT algorithm is selected in combination with the random word oracle.
 A click on the button with the label "start" starts the learning process with the given configuration.
 The user gets redirected to a loading screen where the generated hypothesis is displayed as soon as the server generated one.

 <div class="alert alert-info">
     The usage of the TTT algorithm is generally preferred from a users view as it outperforms the other algorithms in